 Developing new and improved products is a continuous demand for the consumer electronics market.
 Simple changing of a device case or increasing the functionalities can satisfy the consumer needs for new products.
 Lengthy queues at Apple stores with the launch of every new model of iPhone are a good example of this phenomenon.
 Any flat segment of the consumer electronics market can be revitalized with the introduction of revolutionary high-tech models.
 The vendors’ engineering process should be as smart as the products they develop.
 Tight collaboration between engineering and design teams means less risk and better development of new functionalities.

 Materials quality and better performance are also a key driver for the success of new products.
-The electronics products’ behaviors are difficult to physically test.
+The behavior of electronics products is difficult to physically test.
 How can one be sure that all the possibilities have been considered in order to reach product integrity?

-Electronics simulation allows new product developers to test different materials for the components and devise more attractive designs for the casings.
-The major value in electronics simulation is not to do today what you did yesterday with a 20% efficiency improvement but rather to explore new possibilities and do things in totally different ways.
+Electronics simulation allows new product developers to test different materials for the components and optimize designs.
+The major value of engineering simulation is not only to do today what you did yesterday with a 70% efficiency improvement but also to explore new possibilities and do your job better.
 The estimated power of electronics simulation can expand design limits and help break into the market with products without any competition.
 This is also valuable for assessing the product failure risk.
 Product recalls can have dramatic consequences for market positioning and innumerable damage costs.

 Simulation can optimize electronics design as soon as engineers have imagined the product structure, components material, and design of electronic circuits.
 With CFD, FEA, or thermal simulation, you can make design iterations to obtain the best possible version, long before building the first physical prototype.